b-rodrigues/fput/manuscript/fprog.md

 use loops (be it `while` or `for` loops) in the bodies of our functions.
 Actually, for R specifically, it is better, performance-wise, to use loops instead of recursion, because R is not tail-call optimized.
-I won’t got into the details of what tail-call optimization is but just remember that if performance is important a loop will be faster.
+I won't got into the details of what tail-call optimization is but just remember that if performance is important a loop will be faster.
 However, sometimes, it is easier to write a function using recursion.
 I personally tend to avoid loops if performance is not important, because I find that code that avoids loops is easier to read and debug.
 However, knowing that you have can use loops is reassuring.
-In the coming sections I will show you some built-in function that make it possible to avoid writing loops and that don’t rely on recursion, so performance won’t be penalized.
+In the coming sections I will show you some built-in function that make it possible to avoid writing loops and that don't rely on recursion, so performance won't be penalized.

 ### 3.1.2 Properties of functions